The following is a list of things that I had no

 not do this?
 I believe he had developed the DVT on the evening of

-June 6/12 when he ended up in ICU since he had the symptoms from then
+June 6/12 when he ended up in ICU since he had the symptoms from that

-until he died.
+until he died (over 4 days).
 If this is the case it is likely that only giving

-him hepernan would not help.
+him heparin would not help.
 It is a preventative measure and does

 5. When I found my son in distress on June 12 at 3:40pm, I pushed the